CADs Having Trouble with RBC/CBC Blood Testing

 “Stage” in this case defines; a different approach that must be taken to test a CAD patients blood for a CBC/RBC.
 When a CADs Cold Sensitivity becomes more elevated or severe.
 When Agglutination (Red Cells binding together or clumping occurs) happens at high and higher temperatures.
 Some change in the CAD patients blood, that causes an existing working blood testing method, to start consistently failing and some other testing method is necessary.

 This pertains to blood testing, not the disease itself.
 Though, as the RBC/CBC blood testing protocol necessitates a change in testing method.
 The CAD patient has most likely become more sensitive or more reactive to the cold.
+Whether they are aware of the change or not.
 So there does seem to be some type of relationship one could make.

 So “stage” may also roughly represent the sensitivity level a CAD is at?